ParagJ12/Product-Funnel-Aanalysis/README.md

 3. Add copy at the beginning of the workflow stating that the process only takes 5 min, and feature a progress bar throughout.
 4. Add copy at the bank login page to encourage users to look up their credentials to make sure they're correct.

-I believe these adjustments will best tackle the largest workflow fallout points, increase conversion & revenue, and save the analytics team hours per week from a decrease in ad hoc requests.

-### Next Steps:

-1. AB Test copy within the workflow
-2. Train clients and users
-3. Measure email and text open & click rates